awsdocs/elb-application-load-balancers-user-guide/doc_source/create-https-listener.md

 The load balancer uses an X\.509 certificate \(SSL/TLS server certificate\)\.
 Certificates are a digital form of identification issued by a certificate authority \(CA\)\.
 A certificate contains identification information, a validity period, a public key, a serial number, and the digital signature of the issuer\.

+When you create a certificate for use with your load balancer, you must specify a domain name\.

 We recommend that you create certificates for your load balancer using [AWS Certificate Manager \(ACM\)](https://aws.amazon.com/certificate-manager/)\.
 ACM integrates with Elastic Load Balancing so that you can deploy the certificate on your load balancer\.
 For more information, see the [AWS Certificate Manager User Guide](http://docs.aws.amazon.com/acm/latest/userguide/)\.

 Alternatively, you can use SSL/TLS tools to create a certificate signing request \(CSR\), then get the CSR signed by a CA to produce a certificate, then import the certificate into ACM or upload the certificate to AWS Identity and Access Management \(IAM\)\.
 For more information about importing certificates into ACM, see [Importing Certificates](http://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the *AWS Certificate Manager User Guide*\.
 For more information about uploading certificates to IAM, see [Working with Server Certificates](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html) in the *IAM User Guide*\.

+**Important**
+You cannot install certificates with 4096\-bit RSA keys or EC keys on your load balancer through integration with ACM\.
+You must upload certificates with 4096\-bit RSA keys or EC keys to IAM in order to use them with your load balancer\.

-When you create a secure listener, you specify a default certificate\.
+When you create an HTTPS listener, you specify a default certificate\.
 You can create an optional certificate list for the listener by adding more certificates\.
 This enables a load balancer to support multiple domains on the same port and provide a different certificate for each domain\.
 For more information, see [Update Server Certificates](listener-update-certificates.md)\.

 Clients can use the Server Name Identification \(SNI\) protocol extension to specify the hostname they are trying to reach\.
 If the hostname doesn't match a certificate, the load balancer selects the default certificate\.
 If the hostname matches a single certificate, the load balancer selects this certificate\.
 If a hostname provided by a client matches multiple certificates, the load balancer selects the best certificate that the client can support\.
 Certificate selection is based on the following criteria in the following order:
 + Public key algorithm \(prefer ECDSA over RSA\)
 + Hashing algorithm \(prefer SHA over MD5\)
 + Key length \(prefer the largest\)
 + Validity period

 The load balancer access log entries indicate the hostname specified by the client and the certificate presented to the client\.
 For more information, see [Access Log Entries](load-balancer-access-logs.md#access-log-entry-format)\.